olpcsf/pathagar.info/get-pathagar.md

 also acts as a WiFi access point, so you can use the Raspberry Pi as a school server.

+We’ve tested this on the Raspberry Pi 3 and the Raspberry Pi Zero W.

 ## VirtualBox